liltom-eth/pi-pin/README.md

 sudo systemctl enable pipin.service
 ```

-For debugging, you can use `journalctl -u pipin.service` to check the output log.
+For debugging, you can use `sudo systemctl status pipin.service` to check the status and use `journalctl -u pipin.service` to check the output log.

+To manually stop the service, use `sudo systemctl stop pipin.service` .

 ### Use GenAI to Summarize Conversation